Stunkymonkey/stunkymonkey.de/content/projects/hidaya.md

 +++
-title = "Hidaya: a MediaElch-export-theme" description = "i was not happy with the provided MediaElch-themes, so I build my own" tags = [
+title = "hidaya: a MediaElch-export-theme" description = "i was not happy with the provided MediaElch-themes, so I build my own" tags = [
   "mediaelch",